revelrylabs/review_bot_operator/README.md

 ### Requirements from the Probot side
+1. Upload the tarball to S3 (so the operator doesn't need GitHub access)
 1. Provide review app config from the repo's yaml file
-1. Provide branch, repo, PR #, commit hash
+1. Provide branch, repo, PR # (as a string), commit hash, tarballUrl
-1. Update the commitHash and review app config when the PR is updated
+1. Update the commitHash, tarballUrl, and review app config when the PR is updated

 ### Config Requirements
 1. Sort out the k8s permissions required and annotate the controller
-1. I believe the AWS and Harbor permissions are already in the builder namespace and the same build jobs should work
+1. I believe the AWS and Harbor permissions are already in the builder namespace and the same build jobs should work w/o any changes there

 ### List of resources